15 Tips to Ease the Transition From High School to College

 Moving is a stressful experience for anyone.
-Yet, each fall more than 20 million families send their children off to college—taking the leap to a new, unknown environment and likely to face new routines, new attitudes and perspectives, and new stressors.
+Yet, each fall, more than 20 million families send their children off to college—taking the leap to a new, unknown environment and likely to face new routines, new attitudes and perspectives, and new stressors.
 Young adults can be especially susceptible to feeling nervous and at times inadequate during the transition.

-In this guest post clinical psychologist Debby Fogelman offers conversations to have and practical ways that parents can help their college-aged children prepare before starting their new adventure on a college campus.
-Clearly, sending your child go off to college requires much more from parents than moving gear into a dorm room.
+In this guest post, clinical psychologist Debby Fogelman offers conversations to have and practical ways that parents can help their college-aged children prepare before starting their new adventure on a college campus.
+Clearly, sending your child to go off to college requires much more from parents than moving gear into a dorm room.

-Dr. Fogelman’s advice:
+Dr. Fogelman’s Advice

 It is not uncommon for college-bound kids, who were high achievers and self-confident in high school, to lose their confidence, doubt their ability to succeed, and even question their likeability once they get to college.
 Some anxiety or self-doubt is normal.